rail-pay/rail/packages/client/README.md

 )
 ```

-Setting a new admin fee:
+Setting a new operator fee:
 ```js
 // Any number between 0 and 1, inclusive
 const receipt = await vault.setAdminFee(0.4)